LouieOHagan/CI-Milestone1-Project/README.md

 - All Hero Images and Location Images were edited by the Developer Louie O Hagan.
     - All Hero images were given a gaussian blur overlay but the blur over the dog was been erased to maintain the focus on the white dog

-    - All Location card images colouring on "Walk With Us" page were edited to maintain bright, appealing and colourful pictures that matched eachother and complimented the simplicity of the websites colours.
+    - All Location card images colouring on "Walk With Us" page were edited to maintain bright, appealing and colourful pictures that matched each other and complimented the simplicity of the websites colours.

 ### Acknowledgements

-- My Mentor Adegbenga Adeye for continous helpful feedback and ideas to better improve both myself as a developer and my project.
+- My Mentor Adegbenga Adeye for continuous helpful feedback and ideas to better improve both myself as a developer and my project.

 - The idea of locating the dog to the right handside with as little around it to keep focus on the dog was inspired by the "House My Dog" [website](https://housemydog.com/).